RFC 7030, the silliEST edition. Brought to you by Brandon @ cyb3r.sh

 From here on, use --cacert root.pem instead of -k.

-We hold onto intermediate.pem separately because we'll need it ourselves
+intermediate.pem separately because we'll need it

 # Does the root fingerprint match what we expect?